UK Visa Nationals List 2026

 A non-visa national is someone who does not usually need a visa to visit the UK, provided their trip is for no more than 6 months and the purpose for the trip falls within any of the activities permissible under the visitor rules.
 They are able to travel to the UK as a visitor without needing to secure a visa.
 However, this system is in the process of being digitised, with the phased introduction of the UK’s Electronic Travel Authorisation (ETA) scheme.

-Where the ETA does not apply, when seeking entry clearance as a non-visa national, for example, at an airport or seaport, you will still need to explain to Border Force officers the reason for your visit and how long you are looking to stay in the UK.
+Where the ETA does not apply, when seeking permission to enter as a non-visa national, for example, at an airport or seaport, you will still need to explain to Border Force officers the reason for your visit and how long you are looking to stay in the UK.
 You may also be asked to provide documentation to prove, among other things, the reason for your stay.
 If immigration officials are not satisfied with the reasons given by you for the purpose of your stay, or if they suspect that you may be living in the UK through frequent or successive visits, they may refuse you entry.

 If you have a criminal record or have previously been refused entry into the UK, you may want to apply for a visit visa prior to travelling to the UK.
 However, even if you apply for entry clearance in advance of your arrival in the UK, the grant of a visa does not guarantee entry.
 This is because immigration officials are still likely to seek to establish whether your purpose for travelling to the UK is different to that for which permission was granted by the Home Office, and whether there has been any subsequent change in your circumstances.